 After a thousand years are completed, all those who never got a full chance at salvation will be resurrected to receive their opportunity to repent, live the way of righteousness, and enter into the Kingdom.
 God the Father will then bring his newly created New Jerusalem to the new earth and His government will rule the universe from this glorious city.
 The earth will literally become the center of all creation.

 Those who will be allowed into the Eternal's kingdom of righteousness must receive it like a little child (Mark 10:15), be doers of his will (Matthew 7:21 - 23) and keep his Commandments (Matthew 19:16 - 17, Revelation 22:14).
 They must be willing to seek it (Luke 12:31), to give up all things in order to possess it (Luke 18:29 - 30) and love their fellow man (Matthew 25:31 - 46).
 They must also be willing to suffer and possible die for its sake (Matthew 5:10).

 Who will not be allowed to enter the Kingdom of God?
 According to the Bible, those who will not be welcomed into eternity are those who are adulterers, who practice sorcery, are contentious, have outbursts of anger, are selfish, those who promote false doctrines, those who cause divisions among believers, murderers and more (Galatians 5:19 - 21).

-The Apostle Paul stated that fornicators and those who are covetous will not enter the Kingdom of God either (Ephesians 5:5).
+The Apostle Paul further defines the Kingdom by stating that fornicators and those who are covetous will not enter it (Ephesians 5:5).

 Toward the end of Revelation, we are also told that those who are cowards, perverts, traitors, immoral, murderers, practitioners of black magic and worship idols, and all liars will not be in the Kingdom of God.
 What they will be in, however, is the lake of fire (Revelation 21:8) created expressly for carrying out an eternal death penalty on all those who willfully reject salvation.